-with the historical epochs through which the race has passed in its efforts to reach a higher and broader liberty, are all ex-The rights, obligations and duties of plicitly set forth. citizenship, involving the study of man in his various relations to the family, the church and the state, are carefully studied.
+Realizing the importance of intelligent citizenship in a republic, and the necessity of clear views of our social and political relations, much stress is laid on this branch of study.
+The nature, theory and necessity of government, together with the historical epochs through which the race has passed in its efforts to reach a higher and broader liberty, are all explicitly set forth.
+The rights, obligations and duties of citizenship, involving the study of man in his various relations to the family, the church and the state, are carefully studied.
 In fact, man's relative place in his environment is the thought around which all the instruction centers.
 His relation as a citizen of a republic, to the local unit, to his quasi state, and to that overshadowing sovereignty which we call the government of the United States, is thoroughly impressed.
-We aim to make not only intelligent citizens, but through a study of his natural and acquired rights we endeavor to make him an honest, an upright and a capable citizen.
+We aim to make not only intelligent citizens, but through a study of his natural and acquired rights we endeavor to make each student an honest, upright and capable citizen.
 The constitution of the United States and the constitution of Pennsylvania are carefully dissected.
 The several departments of the state and national governments and the intricate relations existing between these two forms of government are examined with great care.